hamcrest/PyHamcrest/README.md

 Introduction
 ============

-Hamcrest is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
+PyHamcrest is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
 There are a number of situations where matchers are invaluable, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used.
-This tutorial shows you how to use Hamcrest for unit testing.
+This tutorial shows you how to use PyHamcrest for unit testing.

 When writing tests it is sometimes difficult to get the balance right between overspecifying the test (and making it brittle to changes), and not specifying